FREQUENTLY ASKED QUESTIONS

 * We store and play tapes carefully, but there is no way to “value” tapes or the music they contain: therefore we cannot insure or guarantee your tapes for any loss or damage!
 We will do our best to maintain and keep the tapes safe, as we have done for thousands of original master tapes over the years.
 There is always some risk involved with tape handling, but we have an excellent reputation and history.

 We feel that 96kHz/24bit is ideal for typical audio use and storage.
 Yes, higher resolution is possible - but not recommended.
-We would also use lower rates for really dirty-sounding demos or voice recording, standard 16bit/44.1k is enough for these.
+We will also use CD-quality rates for cassettes and some lower-quality tapes at times.

 We will give a simple pass/transfer of any tape; sometimes there may be a glitch or dropout from the tape itself.
 It's usually not possible for us to hear all small issues as they go by.
 If you spot a problem later, we can check to make sure it is from the source tape, if not, the transfer can be redone at no charge.